dhicks/p_curve/paper/paper.md

 # Reconstructing Young's Methods #

 Young and collaborators have made three kinds of arguments criticizing air pollution epidemiology.
 The most common argument first observes that analysts of complex data sets must make a number of decisions about which hypotheses to investigate and how to construct models; Young and collaborators then relate the large number of possible combinations of decisions to the traditional frequentist problem of correcting for multiple comparisons [@YoungCerealinducedGenderSelection2009; @YoungDemingDataObservational2011; @YoungReModelingAssociation2013; @PeaceReliabilityNutritionalMetaanalysis2017; @YoungAirQualityEnvironmental2017; @YoungAirQualityAcute2017; @YouPM2OzoneIndicators2018; @YoungAirPollutionMortality2018; @YoungReliabilityEnvironmentalEpidemiology2019; @YoungEvaluationMetaanalysisAir2019; @YoungReExtendedMortality2020].
-For a critical assessment of this argument, see @HicksWhenVirtuesAre.
+For a critical assessment of this argument, see [redacted]<!--@HicksWhenVirtuesAre-->.
 A second argument deploys a statistical method that Young and collaborators call "local control," which first clusters geographic units and then evaluates hazards separately within each cluster [@ObenchainAdvancingStatisticalThinking2013; @YoungBiasResponseHeterogeneity2015; @ObenchainLocalControlStrategy2017; @ObenchainLowlevelRadonExposure2019].
 The local control method is not examined here.

 This paper focuses on the third argument made by Young and collaborators, which examines a collection of p-values, usually extracted from the primary studies in a meta-analysis or similar aggregate of studies [@YoungReliabilityEnvironmentalEpidemiology2019; @YoungAmbientAirPollution2019; @YoungCombinedBackgroundInformation2019; @YoungEvaluationMetaanalysisAir2019; @YoungReExtendedMortality2020; @YoungPM2AllcauseMortality2020] but sometimes produced by testing multiple distinct hypotheses on a single complex dataset [@YoungCerealinducedGenderSelection2009; @YoungAssessingGeographicHeterogeneity2013; @YouPM2OzoneIndicators2018].
 The p-values are visualized using what Young and collaborators call a "p-value plot," and features of the plot are interpreted as indicating that there is no underlying effect [@YoungCerealinducedGenderSelection2009; @YouPM2OzoneIndicators2018; @YoungCombinedBackgroundInformation2019; @YoungReExtendedMortality2020; @YoungPM2AllcauseMortality2020], a heterogeneous mixture of zero and nonzero effects [@YoungReliabilityEnvironmentalEpidemiology2019; @YoungAmbientAirPollution2019; @YoungCombinedBackgroundInformation2019; @YoungEvaluationMetaanalysisAir2019], or that the authors of the primary studies have engaged in p-hacking [@YoungEvaluationMetaanalysisAir2019].